Gryphon Begonia foliage

 A wonderful fast growing and low maintenance variety, perfect for shady landscapes and patio containers; an upright-mounded habit plant that produces large, glossy grey-green leaves with silver variegation, contrasted by deep orange-red stems

-Gryphon Begonia's attractive deeply cut lobed palmate leaves remain silver in color with distinctive grayish green veins throughout the year.
+Gryphon Begonia's attractive deeply cut lobed palmate leaves remain silver in color with distinctive grayish green veins throughout the year on a plant with a mounded habit of growth.
 It features dainty clusters of shell pink orchid-like flowers with creamy white overtones at the ends of the stems from late summer to mid fall.
-The fruit is not ornamentally significant.

 Gryphon Begonia is an herbaceous annual with a mounded form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.